 Telling the time is important for appointments, travelling, getting to work and many more things.
-If you already know the numbers than you already know the half of the vocabulary used for this topic.
+If you already know the numbers then you already know half of the vocabulary used in this topic.

-For the start, you need to know that the word "time" has three different meanings in French; l'heure, le temps, la fois.
+To begin with, you need to know that the word "time" has three different meanings in French; l'heure, le temps, le nombre de fois.
 Only l'heure is used in this case.
 The French "time" is equivalent to "o'clock" in English.
 In the table bellow you will find the essential vocabulary:

 |quarter of an hour||le quart d'heure|